stitchdata/docs/_replication/extraction-tab/force-cancel-extraction-jobs.md

       1. **Manually starting and stopping replication jobs is only available for Singer-powered integrations.** As integrations are converted to the Singer system, these features will be made available.
       2. **Only one replication job may run at a time for an integration**.
 If a job is in progress, you will not be able to start a new job without first stopping the one that is in progress.
       3. **Canceling a replication job won't stop data that has already been extracted from loading**.
 Canceling an in progress job only cancels the remaining portion of the Extraction phase.
-Any data extracted prior to the cancelation will be loaded to your destination.
+Any data extracted prior to the cancellation will be loaded to your destination.

   - title: "Start a manual replication job"
     anchor: "start-a-job"